 “We embrace freedom and democracy at DaVita HealthCare Partners because it’s fundamental to being a community first and a company second.
 Central to that philosophy is maintaining a work environment that promotes engagement at all levels.
 A democratic workplace stresses collaboration and a team-based environment ensures that everyone has a voice, thereby promoting full buy-in to a company’s new strategy and direction.”

-Revenue growth is one of the greatest measures of organizational health and sustainability.
+The bottom line impact on revenue growth is one of the greatest measures of organizational health and sustainability.
 Today, DaVita is a publicly-traded company with more than 52,000 employees worldwide and over $15 billion in annual revenue.
 According to an independent analysis, companies that practiced the proven Freedom at Work™ system achieved on average 7 times greater revenue growth over a three-year period compared to S&P 500 companies.

 Revenue growth is important, but what about resilience—the ability to survive and thrive during times of change?